Can a dog walk with a torn ACL

 - Physiotherapy.
-After several weeks of crate rest, gentle physiotherapy exercises can be introduced to build up the strength of the ligament, as well as the supporting muscles in the hind leg.
+After several weeks of crate rest, gentle physiotherapy exercises can be introduced to build up the ligament’s strength and the supporting muscles in the hind leg.
 This can be performed by a qualified veterinary physiotherapist.

 - Exercise regime.
 Once the crate rest is over, exercise should be introduced gradually and in a controlled manner.
-Initially, only walking on a lead should be allowed, to prevent twisting and turning, and the length of time should be built up from only a few minutes daily to a normal amount over the course of two to three months.
+Initially, only walking on a lead should be allowed, to prevent twisting and turning, and the length of time should be built up from only a few minutes daily to a normal amount for two to three months.

 Unfortunately, even when your dog has recovered from his cruciate ligament injury, he is not out of the woods.
 Re-injury is common, as most dogs look like they are better before the ligament is fully healed.
 It can take three to six months to regain all the original strength, and therefore exercising your dog should be taken with care.

 As well as re-injuring the same cruciate ligament, it is not uncommon for the cruciate ligament in the other leg to also become injured.
 This is because most dogs with a cruciate weakness will be weak bilaterally.
-Also, the few which have had an acute injury without any underlying factors will have shifted their weight over to the other hind leg for a period of time, putting a strain on the other side.
+Also, the few who have had an acute injury without any underlying factors will have shifted their weight over to the other hind leg for a while, putting a strain on the other side.
 Therefore, great care should be taken to avoid situations that may lead to injury.

 Finally, any instability of a joint is likely to lead to osteoarthritis in the future.
-This is a debilitating condition and cannot be cured, therefore ensuring you do not rush the recovery of your dog will help prevent this from happening.
+This is a debilitating condition and cannot be cured; therefore, ensuring you do not rush your dog’s recovery will help prevent this from happening.